Cultural Affairs Office

 Mayor Announces National Honor Society's Award to Houston for Arts and Sciences Engagement

-Debbie McNulty, director of the Mayor’s Office of Cultural Affairs, will accept the award on the city’s behalf during a ceremony at the Midtown Arts and Theater Center Houston on April 17, 2018.
+Debbie McNulty, director of The Mayor’s Office of Cultural Affairs, will accept the award on the city’s behalf during a ceremony at the Midtown Arts and Theater Center Houston on April 17, 2018.

 “Creative, vibrant and strong cities serve residents best—and they are attractive to tourists, investors in industry and innovators.
-In turn, they generate employment opportunities, expand the tax-base and generally add to the real wealth of the community,” said Mayor Turner.
+In turn, they generate employment opportunities, expand the tax-base and generally add to the real wealth of the community,” said The Mayor.
 “My Office of Cultural Affairs is focused on ensuring the City’s investments celebrate all of Houston’s artists, cultures and communities as we move forward as a more inclusive city.”

-The national award acknowledges the outstanding contributions of the Mayor’s Office of Cultural Affairs and local organizations to this cultural vitality.
+The national award acknowledges the outstanding contributions of The Mayor’s Office of Cultural Affairs and local organizations to this cultural vitality.

 “The City of Houston has a thriving, diverse and innovative cultural sector thanks to careful planning, financial support and public commitment to its importance,” said Phi Beta Kappa Secretary/CEO Frederick M. Lawrence.
 “We applaud Houston's Office of Cultural Affairs not only for its programs that appeal to residents and visitors alike, but also for its deep commitment to providing cultural opportunities for all, made especially clear in the wake of Hurricane Harvey.”